4 Simple Steps to Creating a Squarespace Website

 Configure your sidebar.
 (If you have a blog.)

-Set up your connected accounts such as mailing lists, contact forms, and social media profiles.
+Set up your connected accounts such as mailing lists, contact forms, and social media accounts.

 This is a very condensed and easily digestible list of how to progress through the Squarespace setup process.
-However there’s no experience quite like getting in there and learning the tools hands-on, so I’d highly encourage you to start building and take things one step at a time.
-Pretty soon, you’ll have a lovely, polished website that’s ready to get to work for you!
+However there’s no experience quite like getting in there and learning the tools hands-on, so I’d highly encourage you to jump in with the building and take things one step at a time.
+Pretty soon, you’ll have a lovely, polished website that’s ready to get to work for you.

 There are multiple pricing plans available based on what you’re looking for out of your site.
-If you’d like to have an online shop, they have business and commerce plans, and if you’re looking for just a simple setup, there is the personal plan as well.
-So the final step in the Squarespace build process is to simply purchase the plan that fits what you need, and to publish your new site to the world, which is super exciting!
+If you’d like to have an online shop, they have business and commerce plans for that.
+If you’re looking for just a simple setup, there is also the personal plan as well.
+So the final step in the Squarespace build process is to simply purchase the plan that fits what you need, purchase your domain name, and to publish your new site to the world, which is super exciting!

 Choose Your Plan: Settings > Billing & Account > Subscriptions

-Let’s say you’ve read through this far and might be thinking, alright this sounds great and all, but when am I ever going to have time to do all of this and make it look good?
+At this point you might be thinking, alright, all of this sounds great and all, but when am I ever going to have time to do all of this and make it look good?

-While I believe that anyone can learn to build a website, I totally understand that sometimes it’s so much sweeter to have someone craft a creation for you.
-DIY is great and all, but not if it’s not enjoyable!
-So that’s why I offer Squarespace design services for folks looking for a crisp, clean looking website that works for their life and business, without detracting energy from their life and business.
+While I believe that anyone can learn to build a website, I totally understand that sometimes it’s so much better to have someone craft a creation for you.
+Kind of like how dinner just tastes better when someone else has made it!
+DIY is amazing and everything, but only if it’s enjoyable!
+So that’s why I offer Squarespace design services for folks looking for a crisp, clean design that just plain works without any other tech headaches maintenance hassles down the road.

-I work one on one with each client to find out exactly what they need and what they’re looking for in a website.
-Plus, I love to deliver the added bonus of providing resources on how to maintain their site with tips and techniques that help move them forward.
-I came up with a few simple questions to see if this might be a good fit for you.
+As a designer, I always work 1:1 with each client to find out exactly what is needed and what they’re looking for in a website.
+Plus, I love to deliver the added bonus of providing resources on how to maintain the site with tips and techniques that help move them forward.
+I think of it as less of a website design and more of a dream vision launch plan.

-Have an idea for a blog or business and just need a way to get it online?
+Have a passion-fueled idea for a blog or business and just need help launching it.

-Have a Squarespace site already, but it’s stagnant, and you want to take it to the next level?
+Have a Squarespace site already, but would like to take it to the next level.

-Have zero time to spend on tech stuff and just need some help?
+Have zero time to spend on all this tech stuff and just need some help already!

-If you said yes to any of those questions, then friend, I would love to help you out!
-I invite you to check out my full page of Squarespace design services and reach out to me here to book your slot.
+If any of the above strikes a chord with you, I’d love to invite you to check out my full page of Squarespace design services.
 I only have a limited number of projects that I can take on at a time, so if you feel drawn to my style and design and you’d like to work with me, I’d love to hear from you!